benjaminhlina/ecotox/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs, WARNINGs, or NOTEs.
+There were no ERRORs, WARNINGs.

+* R CMD check returned 1 NOTE regarding an adjustment to the Maintainer's name.
+I realized I'd like my middle initla, L, to be included which it hasn't been in previous version on CRAN, Thanks.

 ## Downstream dependencies
 I have ran R CMD check on downstream dependencies of 'ecotox'